blokidde/Blokboy-gaming-device/README.md

 | Password | You can find this in your .env-file. |
 | Database | You need to create the database yourself. |

-## Blueprint
-im going to be using the handheld game device as my blueprint. my idea will look a little like a gameboy.

-## parts
-- microcontroller with wifi(raspberry pi, eps32, arduino)
-- buttons
-- joystick
-- lcd screen (140x164)